-Raw Materials Raw or natural materials have an inherent simplicity.
-Whether incorporating natural materials in open shelves, in cabinetry material, or as countertops, natural materials make a statement without needing flashy accents.
-By strategically using natural materials, a kitchen can make a connection with the greater outdoors, which extends the room beyond its physical constraints and subconsciously makes a room feel larger.
+Raw or natural materials have an inherent simplicity.
+Whether incorporating natural materials in shelves, cabinets, or countertops, they make a statement without needing flashy accents.
+By strategically using natural materials, a kitchen can make a connection with the outdoors, which extends the room beyond its physical restraints and subconsciously makes the room feel larger.